 Building a Scalable Personalization Framework

-Start by treating personalization as a platform problem, not a one-off campaign.
+Start by treating personalization as a platform challenge, not a temporary campaign.
 Prioritize first-party data collection, build a durable audience taxonomy, and create modular content components with decision logic that maps signals to content blocks.
 This prevents manual, brittle rules and makes personalization repeatable across channels.
-Practical implementation breaks down into three actions: design the data and identity layer, standardize reusable content templates, and encode decision logic as composable rules that teams can version and test.

 Prerequisites